 balancing on a

-Your visual observing techniques may improve when you can lean back and relax your body
+visual observing experience may improve if you can lean back and

-We recommend a folding seat that supports your back like a deck chair.
+recommend a flat folding seat that supports your back like a deck

-birding.
-It will help to catch most hidden scenes of nature.
+birding to catch the hidden scenes of nocturnal nature

 A mirror telescope